SSR login

 Create an endpoint using your server's framework of choice that accepts a username and password, and then makes a request to Appwrite to create a session.
 Once you have a session object, you can store it in a cookie.
 This will allow your users make authenticated requests to the Appwrite API from your server.

 Use the secret property of the session object as the cookie value.
 The expire property of the session object should be used as the cookie's max age.
-Here's an example with Express and PHP, but the same concepts apply to all most frameworks.
+Here's an example with Express and PHP, but the same concepts apply to most frameworks.

 import express from 'express';